zohaibshahzadkhan/ParrotHub/Testing.md

 ![lighthouse-signup](readme-media/testing/light-house-signup.png)

 ## Devices used for manual testing
-Parrothub was tested using the following desktop and mobile browsers:
+Parrothub was tested using Chrome desktop and mobile browsers

-### Desktop
-- Chrome
 [<< Back to ReadMe](Readme.md)